mhorpheus/test/DFIR-SpinUp.md

 <p align="center" width="100%"><img src="screenshots/Box_engagement_folder4.png"></p>

-### IBM Box Folder for Digital Evidence
+### Evidence Folder at Box
 1. Browse to the root of your IBM Box account:  [https://ibm.ent.box.com/folder/0](https://ibm.ent.box.com/folder/0)
 2. On the right side chose "New" and then "Folder"
 <p align="center" width="100%"><img src="screenshots/Box_upload_folder1.png"></p>
 3. Enter folder name according to requirements provided in the section <a href="#Environment-for-Data-Sharing-with-a-Client">Environment for Data Sharing with a Client</a> and click "Create".
-Add X-Force IR team members working on this case with "Co-worker" permissions.
+Add XFIR team members working on this case with "Co-worker" permissions.
 <p align="center" width="100%"><img src="screenshots/Box_upload_folder2.png"></p>
 4. Navigate to newly created folder. <br />
 5. Click "Share" on the right side to invite Client representatives.